BradleyCodeU/bradleycodeu.github.io/_aicc/u02classification/u02maskphotobooth/instructions.md

 ### Challenges

+- Apply the mask to ALL faces, not just faces[0].
 - Add touch controls.
 When the user taps the screen, move to the next mask. [https://p5js.org/reference/p5/touchStarted/](https://p5js.org/reference/p5/touchStarted/)
 - Count how long the user's touch lasts.
 If it's a long press, then take a screenshot.